It’s official. The last nail on the ‘not provided’ data is hammered in. And now all of us have to live with not having access to keyword data.

 It was coming, for years now.
 Some of us took note of it.
 Many didn’t.

 A few months ago, Niswey did.
-When we saw we were dealing with well over half of a client’s website data being under ‘not provided’, we decided we had to do something.
+While providing our digital marketing services, we saw we were dealing with well over half of a client’s website data being under ‘not provided’, and so we decided we had to do something.
 Whatever we did, the campaigns we ran, the relevant content we wrote, the webinars we did, would not amount to much if we didn’t know what the big chunk of the traffic was really doing at the site.

 Even if we didn’t get to the actual figures, we really needed to see what the trends were.
 That’s when we hunted for how to get to know the trends hidden behind ‘not provided’.
 We set it up in Google Analytics, and we now have a very good picture of the keywords and their impact.

 Our strategies for customers are not driven by keywords, our focus is on creating relevant customer experience at the website.
 But the keyword data would give us a pretty good analytics picture to support our strategies.

 Here’s how we set up access to the ‘not provided’ data.

 1. Log into your Analytics API.
 Select the required profile.
 Now click on the Admin tab.
 You need to have administrator privileges for this.

 2. Under the Profile section, click on Filters.

 3. Now click on Create New Filter and enter the filter name.
 In the Filter Type field, select Custom Filter.
 Now select the Advanced radio button.

 4. Now fill up the values in the boxes as mentioned here: